-If you’re struggling to provide care for a loved one on your own there is help and support available.
+If you’re struggling to provide care for a loved one on your own, or simply want to share the load, there is help and support available.
 We explain your options.

 On this page we give you information about:

-If caring is affecting your own health and wellbeing, it’s time to seek help.
-By taking a look at your relative or friend’s needs and your limitations, you might realise that it would be better for some caring jobs to be carried out by a professional.
+If caring is affecting your own health and wellbeing, it’s probably time to seek help.
+By taking a look at the needs of the person you care for and your limitations, you might realise that it would be better for some caring jobs to be carried out by a professional.

 Find home care locally